Skip to content

 Answer: Parasite.
 First non-English language film to win Best Picture at the Oscars; also won Best Director, Best Original Screenplay, and Best International Feature.

-Players sometimes name 1917 (also nominated that year, won Cinematography) or Joker (Phoenix won Best Actor).
+Teams sometimes name 1917 (nominated that year, won Cinematography) or Joker (where Phoenix took Best Actor).
+Both were in the race; only one took the top prize.

 38. Which sitcom takes place in Pawnee, Indiana?